ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Building OsirisTV #1 — Why SmartTV Matters: Inside the OTT Ecosystem - <a href="https://medium.com/@thanhcongns2212/building-osiristv-1-why-smarttv-matters-inside-the-ott-ecosystem-d177c3966dec?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide to React.js Hooks (with Detailed Examples) - <a href="https://medium.com/@hibachouchene128/the-ultimate-guide-to-react-js-hooks-with-detailed-examples-97eb48a5ac41?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thanhcongns`**
+✍️ **posted by `Hiba CHOUCHENE`**

-<blockquote>Welcome to the first article of “Building OsirisTV: A Modern OTT SmartTV App with React & TypeScript” — a 15-part series where we’ll…
+<blockquote>React Hooks let you use state, lifecycle methods, context, and more in function components.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Forget Build Tools: dagger.js Brings Back the Simplicity of the Web - <a href="https://medium.com/@PeakmanTony/forget-build-tools-dagger-js-brings-back-the-simplicity-of-the-web-9d98cb47bafd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Faster Apps with Edge Rendering and Middleware - <a href="https://medium.com/better-dev-nextjs-react/building-faster-apps-with-edge-rendering-and-middleware-850017256e64?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tony Peakman`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>Frontend development has never been more powerful — or more complicated.
+<blockquote>A practical guide to structuring middleware and caching for Next.js at global scale.
- React, Vue, Angular, Svelte: each framework has pushed the web… Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>3.
-Pages Router vs App Router: Grandpa Rules vs Gen Z Style - <a href="https://medium.com/@kkduniya/pages-router-vs-app-router-grandpa-rules-vs-gen-z-style-39c03bd49477?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What are useCallback, useMemo, and React.memo — and when to use them - <a href="https://ravijabade12.medium.com/what-are-usecallback-usememo-and-react-memo-and-when-to-use-them-e5881ad452fa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kkduniya  solutions`**
+✍️ **posted by `Ravi`**

-<blockquote>If you have worked with Next.js before version 13, you must have seen the Pages Router.
-But after Next.js 13, a new thing came called App…
+<blockquote>These three are often confused because they all deal with memoization and avoiding unnecessary work.
 Continue reading on Medium »</blockquote>

 <h3>4.
-State Management in 2025: Do We Still Need Redux, MobX, or Zustand - <a href="https://medium.com/better-dev-nextjs-react/state-management-in-2025-do-we-still-need-redux-mobx-or-zustand-3e3a8306032d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Future of Frontend Development: Where Are We Heading? - <a href="https://medium.com/@emadaaltiti/the-future-of-frontend-development-where-are-we-heading-0b6e52f27e26?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Emad Altiti`**

+<blockquote>The Future of Frontend Development: Where Are We Heading?
+Continue reading on Medium »</blockquote>

+<h3>5.
+Inside the App Router: Best Practices for Next.js File and Directory Structure (2025 Edition) - <a href="https://medium.com/better-dev-nextjs-react/inside-the-app-router-best-practices-for-next-js-file-and-directory-structure-2025-edition-ed6bc14a8da3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Melvin Prince`**

-<blockquote>Understanding when React alone is sufficient and when to bring in external help.
+<blockquote>How to balance layouts, route handlers, and components without losing your sanity
 Continue reading on Better Dev — NextJs/React »</blockquote>

+<h3>6.
+Building a Full-Stack Java App with Spring Boot and React - <a href="https://medium.com/codetodeploy/building-a-full-stack-java-app-with-spring-boot-and-react-f7e0c4b21e22?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mohsin Abro`**

+<blockquote>How I Architected, Coded, and Deployed a Real-World Enterprise-Grade Project
+Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-10 React 19 Rendering Upgrades You Should Enable Today - <a href="https://medium.com/@bhagyarana80/10-react-19-rendering-upgrades-you-should-enable-today-b22e0415646f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying Next.js on a Linux Server with PM2 & Nginx - <a href="https://ashishnoob.medium.com/deploying-next-js-on-a-linux-server-with-pm2-nginx-5e83dcbc997f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Rana`**
+✍️ **posted by `Ashish Singh`**

-<blockquote>A focused checklist to ship faster first paint, simpler forms, and leaner hydration — with upgrades you can toggle in an afternoon.
+<blockquote>Introduction: From Localhost to Production
 Continue reading on Medium »</blockquote>

-<h3>2. ⚡ Mastering Next.js — Advanced Tips & Best Practices for Senior Developers - <a href="https://medium.com/@Amanda10/mastering-next-js-advanced-tips-best-practices-for-senior-developers-230389e2ab15?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚡ Deploying a Next.js App in 30 Seconds Using Vercel - <a href="https://medium.com/@atnoforwebdev/deploying-a-next-js-app-in-30-seconds-using-vercel-ed80b74751aa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amanda ✨`**
+✍️ **posted by `ATNO For Web Development`**

-<blockquote>Next.js has become the backbone of modern React applications.
-From server-side rendering to API routes, from static site generation to…
+<blockquote>If you’ve ever spent hours messing with AWS configs, Docker, and servers just to deploy a simple app you’ll love this.
 Continue reading on Medium »</blockquote>

 <h3>3.
-SEO-friendly blog system inside your Next.js website - <a href="https://medium.com/@udit/seo-friendly-blog-system-inside-your-next-js-website-so-it-08fd8b774b57?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in Next.js 15.5 — All the Performance & TypeScript Upgrades - <a href="https://medium.com/@ReactBlitz/whats-new-in-next-js-15-5-all-the-performance-typescript-upgrades-41ba80042d50?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Udit Saurabh`**
+✍️ **posted by `Kevin - ReactBlitz`**

-<blockquote>✅ Ranks on Google (crawlable, fast, structured)
+<blockquote>Turbopack goes production-ready, TypeScript gets smarter, and your builds just got 5x faster
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Host a Next.js Website Free of Cost (and Scalable) - <a href="https://medium.com/@udit/how-to-host-a-next-js-website-free-of-cost-and-scalable-8f25de30de18?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Faster Apps with Edge Rendering and Middleware - <a href="https://medium.com/better-dev-nextjs-react/building-faster-apps-with-edge-rendering-and-middleware-850017256e64?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Udit Saurabh`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>If you’re building with Next.js, you already know it’s one of the most powerful React frameworks for modern web apps.
-But here’s the big…
+<blockquote>A practical guide to structuring middleware and caching for Next.js at global scale.
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>5.
-Next.js vs Astro: What I Learned Building Real Projects With Both - <a href="https://medium.com/@kedarbpatil07/next-js-vs-astro-what-i-learned-building-real-projects-with-both-0ad1097a4c7f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Advanced Concepts 2025: 12+ Must-Know Features & Practices for Senior Developers - <a href="https://medium.com/@theNewGenCoder/next-js-advanced-concepts-2025-12-must-know-features-practices-for-senior-developers-76326182fb81?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tech Genie`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>One choice saved a week of work; another made pages feel instant.
+<blockquote>Next.js has grown far beyond being “just a React framework.”
+In 2025, it is a production-ready powerhouse that combines server rendering…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Next.js 15 Deep Dive: Building a Multi-Tenant SaaS Architecture - <a href="https://medium.com/@theHackHabitual/next-js-15-deep-dive-building-a-multi-tenant-saas-architecture-ee4c364fcd1b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**

-<blockquote>Next.js has grown from a simple React framework into a full-stack powerhouse — SSR, ISR, middleware, server actions, edge functions, and…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Next.js Advanced Concepts in 2025: Building Smarter, Faster, and Scalable Applications - <a href="https://medium.com/@theNewGenCoder/next-js-advanced-concepts-in-2025-building-smarter-faster-and-scalable-applications-697c4726405a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 15 Changed Everything: The Features You Cannot Ignore in 2025 - <a href="https://medium.com/@kedarbpatil07/next-js-15-changed-everything-the-features-you-cannot-ignore-in-2025-6f7bdd55e006?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder`**

-<blockquote>Next.js has evolved far beyond just being a “React framework.”
-In 2025, it stands as a complete ecosystem for building full-stack…
-Continue reading on Medium »</blockquote>

-<h3>8.
-React 19 Hydration: 10 Patterns That Make SSR/ISR Fly - <a href="https://medium.com/@bhagyarana80/react-19-hydration-10-patterns-that-make-ssr-isr-fly-798d9d5e2b4a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Rana`**
+✍️ **posted by `Tech Genie`**

-<blockquote>Practical tricks to stream sooner, hydrate smarter, and cut time-to-interactive without shipping excess JavaScript.
+<blockquote>A single upgrade that forces every front-end team to rethink what runs in the browser.
 Continue reading on Medium »</blockquote>

 <br/>